DitteHyldgaard/DAM_test/README.md

 # Readme
-Here i write a brief introduction to the overall repository - just brieflt introduce the assignments included.
+Here i write a brief introduction to the overall repository - just briefly introduce the assignments included